 A morning cup of ambition just tastes better with mountain views.
 Plan for a pre-meeting fuel-up on the patio at one of Boulder’s local coffee shops.

 Take a Celestial Seasonings Tea Company tour and see where eight million tea bags are produced daily.
 Groups can walk through the art gallery, sample flavorful teas and experience the factory’s famous and fragrant mint room.
+(Celestial Seasonings is temporarily closed due to COVID-19.)

 Host a late-afternoon meeting or mixer at Rembrandt Yard, an upscale, hybrid art gallery/event space with views of Boulder and the Flatirons.